fyngyrz/wtfm/README.md

 This repo will share my online documentation system, **wtfm**, which utilizes my [aa_macro](https://github.com/fyngyrz/aa_macro) project. **wtfm** is fully operational right now, but isn't suitable for public distribution quite yet.

-Mainly because I haven't... written the documentation for it. :)
+I have, however, got a good portion of the [documentation done](http://ourtimelines.com/wtfm/tocpage.html) although unfortunately I couldn't do it here on Github, because they offer no support for repo-centric syntx highlighting.

 Watch this space.